 Mom and Dad used to often watch "You Bet Your Life" hosted by Groucho Marx on Friday evenings.
 Although this quiz show was funny, I preferred watching "What's My Line?" hosted by John Daly on Sunday evenings.
-I can still remember Dorothy Kilgallen and Bennett Cerf who were some of the blindfolded celebrities on the panel which had to guess the identities of mystery guests on the show.
+I can still remember Dorothy Kilgallen and Bennett Cerf who were some of the blindfolded celebrities on the panel who had to guess the identities of mystery guests on the show.

 3. Variety Shows

 The sitcom I remember the best from the early 50s is Amos N' Andy.
-Although it showed for only three seasons 1951-53, I greatly enjoyed watching Amos, Andy, and the Kingfish's hiliarious attempts to get rich.
+Although it showed for only three seasons 1951-53, I greatly enjoyed watching Amos, Andy, and the Kingfish's hilarious attempts to get rich.

 Movies During The Early 1950s

-I didn't see many movies when I was a young kid, but I do recollect a lot having war or religious themes.
+I didn't see many movies when I was a young kid, but I do recollect a lot having a war or religious themes.

 1. Movies With War Themes

-Undoubtedly due to the heroic actions of American servicemen, war movies such as "From here to Eternity" were popular during the early 1950s.
-My school gave me tickets to watch movies, and on one Saturday morning I saw "Sergeant York" starring Gary Cooper.
-It was a great film, and I can still remember the scene in the movie where Sergeant York had just captured a large group of German soldiers singlehandedly during World War I.
+Undoubtedly due to the heroic actions of American servicemen, war movies such as "From Here to Eternity" were popular during the early 1950s.
+My school gave me tickets to watch movies, and on one Saturday morning, I saw "Sergeant York" starring Gary Cooper.
+It was a great film, and I can still remember the scene in the movie where Sergeant York had just captured a large group of German soldiers single-handedly during World War I.

 2. Movies With Religious Themes

 Movies with religious themes were also popular during the early 1950s.
-How can I forget viewing "The Robe" starring Richard Burton with my dad at the Paradise Theater.
+How can I forget viewing "The Robe" starring Richard Burton with my dad at the Paradise Theater?
 This was a Biblical epic film and the first movie released in widescreen using Cinemascope.
 Dad shed a tear during that movie.